Network Time Protocol: Security concerns

 Because adjusting system time is generally a privileged operation, part or all of NTP code has to be run with some privileges in order to support its core functionality.
-Only a few other security problems have been identified in the reference implementation of the NTP codebase, but those that appeared in 2009 were cause for significant concern.
+Only a few other security problems have been identified in the reference implementation of the NTP codebase, but those that appeared in 2009, such as arbitrary code execution and denial-of-service attacks, were cause for significant concern.
 The protocol has been undergoing revision and review throughout its history.
 The codebase for the reference implementation has undergone security audits from several sources for several years.

 A stack buffer overflow exploit was discovered and patched in 2014.
 Apple was concerned enough about this vulnerability that it used its auto-update capability for the first time.
 On systems using the reference implementation, which is running with root user's credential, this could allow unlimited access.
 Some other implementations, such as OpenNTPD, have smaller code base and adopted other mitigation measures like privilege separation, are not subject to this flaw.

 A 2017 security audit of three NTP implementations, conducted on behalf of the Linux Foundation's Core Infrastructure Initiative, suggested that both NTP and NTPsec were more problematic than chrony from a security standpoint.

 NTP servers can be susceptible to man-in-the-middle attacks unless packets are cryptographically signed for authentication.
 The computational overhead involved can make this impractical on busy servers, particularly during denial of service attacks.
 NTP message spoofing from a man-in-the-middle attack can be used to alter clocks on client computers and allow a number of attacks based on bypassing of cryptographic key expiration.
 Some of the services affected by fake NTP messages identified are TLS, DNSSEC, various caching schemes (such as DNS cache), Border Gateway Protocol (BGP), Bitcoin and a number of persistent login schemes.

 NTP has been used in distributed denial of service attacks.
 A small query is sent to an NTP server with the return IP address spoofed to be the target address.
 Similar to the DNS amplification attack, the server responds with a much larger reply that allows an attacker to substantially increase the amount of data being sent to the target.
 To avoid participating in an attack, NTP server software can be upgraded or servers can be configured to ignore external queries.